Class TCastleTransform

 Published property Visible: boolean read FVisible write FVisible default true;

-Is item visible.
+Is this object (and all children) visible.
 Note that if not Exists then this doesn't matter (non-existing objects are never visible).

 This is independent from Collides or Pickable.